skohub-io/swib20-workshop/resources/publish-vocab.md

 ### Configuring purl.org

-This is how the the purl.org config looks like setting up the redirect for [this vocabulary](https://acka47.github.io/skohub-example-subjects/purl.org/acka47/subjects.html):
+This is how the the purl.org config looks like setting up a redirect:

 ![Screenshot of purl.org configuration](/img/setup-purl-redirect.png)

 ### Configuring w3id

 To set up the w3id redirect, you have to clone the [w3id repo](https://github.com/perma-id/w3id.org) and make a pull request that contains a [.htaccess](https://en.wikipedia.org/wiki/.htaccess) config for the namespace.
 As soon as such a pull request is merged, the redirect will work.
-As an example, this is what the changes in the [pull request](https://github.com/perma-id/w3id.org/pull/1922) for [this version of the vocabulary](https://acka47.github.io/skohub-example-subjects/w3id.org/acka47/subjects/index.html) looks like:
+As an example, this is what the changes in the [pull request](https://github.com/perma-id/w3id.org/pull/1922) for a vocabulary can look like:

 [![Screenshot of w3id pull request](/img/w3id-pr.png)](https://github.com/perma-id/w3id.org/pull/1922/files)